 § 4965.
-Expiration of License; Renewal
+Expiration of licenses; birth date renewal program

 - (a) Licenses issued pursuant to this chapter shall expire on the last day of the birth month of the licensee during the second year of a two-year term, if not renewed. - (b) The board shall establish and administer a birth date renewal program. - (c) To renew an unexpired license, the holder shall apply for renewal on a form provided by the board and pay the renewal fee fixed by the board.